 Recent research supporting these age-old applications shows that Nardostachys jatamansi possesses a broad spectrum of pharmacological activity, including antifungal, antioxidant, depressive, and anticancer properties.
 Positioned as an interesting herb for future medicinal use, it shows potential for controlling chronic disorders, including diabetes, hypertension, and neurodegenerative diseases.

-Although the data supporting its therapeutic worth is compelling, more study-especially clinical trials-is required to understand how Nardostachys jatamansi functions in the body completely and to validate its safety and efficacy in human treatments.
+Although the data supporting its therapeutic value is compelling, more studies—especially clinical trials, are required to understand how Nardostachys jatamansi functions in the body completely and to validate its safety and efficacy in human treatments.
 Further research on this ancient herb might make it a valuable tool for creating novel, plant-based treatments for contemporary medical problems.

 Reference